dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 { I, came, saw, conquered }

 To get our bags of words using count vectorizer, we count the number of times each word occurs in each sentence.
-In Sentence 1, "the" appears once, and "came" and "saw" each appear once, so the feature vector for Sentence 1 is:
+In Sentence 1, "I" appears twice, and "came" and "saw" each appear once, so the feature vector for Sentence 1 is:

 Sentence 1: { 2, 1, 1, 0 }